Iowa’s Freedom Rocks are monuments to veterans painted by Bubba Sorensen. His goal is to have one in each of the state’s 99 counties.

 He remembered that near his home in southwest Iowa there was a larger boulder that was typically covered with graffiti.
 Sorensen decided he would paint the rock with a patriotic mural honoring veterans (though its rough and uneven surface was hardly the best canvas for a work of art).

 The local response was immediate and enthusiastic.
 People loved the decorated boulder, which was dubbed The Freedom Rock.
 As its popularity grew, Sorensen was asked to do similar projects in other places.

 Today Sorensen mural work has become a full-time job.
 While he does a variety of projects, his patriotic murals on rocks have become his signature genre.
 His goal is to paint a Freedom Rock in each of Iowa’s 99 counties.
-So far he’s completed 23, with another 60 counties in line.
 “I figure it will take me till about 2023 to get all 99 counties done,” he says.

 As word has spread of his efforts, veterans have flocked to support him, sometimes in unusual ways.
 “I remember I was working on repainting the original Freedom Rock in 2006, and a group of guys happened to drive by on their way to Washington, D.C.,” he says.
 “They were going to scatter the ashes of a friend at the Vietnam Veterans Memorial.
 When they saw what I was doing, they asked if I would mix some of the ashes in with my paint.
 Since then, I’ve gotten this request pretty frequently.
 Quite a few of the rocks include ashes from veterans.”